 Do you truly run your easy runs at an easy pace?
-Or are you guilty of running them a little too fast, just to get them over with?
+Or are you guilty of making them a little too fast, just to get them over with?
 Most training plans call for at least one easy run a week, and there’s a reason for it!
 Let’s talk about why you should follow your training plan and run your easy runs easy.

 Varied Paces in Training

 Think about the pace you would run if you were just running on your own for 30 minutes.
-What pace do you typically run?
+What pace do you typically fall into?
 It’s probably not a super fast pace, but it’s also probably not “easy”.
 When a training plan refers to a run as being “easy”, it should be done at a pace that truly feels easy and gives your body a break.

 Junk Miles vs Easy Miles

-Some training philosophies think of these easy runs as junk miles, but I believe there is definitely a benefit to easy runs if they are done correctly.
+Some training philosophies think of these easy runs as junk miles, but I believe there is definitely a benefit to them if they are done correctly.
 In my mind, junk miles are not intentionally easy or hard; they are more of those moderate miles that don’t really have a purpose.
 Running easy on the other hand can help you recover from a hard workout or long run and help you to build mileage with less risk of injury.

 The problem with running easy runs too fast